Who said: Two vast and trunkless legs of stone

 - Moment of Silence: After the gunshot that kills Hank, Walt's cries of despair as he collapses to the ground are muted.

 - Never My Fault: Walt blames Jesse for Hank's death, even though Walt in reality shares as much blame as Jesse, as he called the Nazis in the first place.
-Although, to be fair, Walt failed to know Jesse allied with Hank, and the Neo-Nazis will come anyways.
+Although to be fair, Walt failed to know Jesse allied with Hank, and the Neo-Nazis will come anyway.
 Accounting for this would have made this episode very different.

 - Nothing Is the Same Anymore: This episode pretty much throws any existing status quo as we knew it out the window.